deltachat/deltachat-pages/tr/help.md

 is typically also able to get all your non-deleted messages and doesn't even need to decrypt any previously collected messages.

-We designed a Forward Secrecy approach that withstood initial examination from some cryptographers and implementation experts but is pending a more formal write up to ascertain it reliably works in federated messaging and with multi-device usage, before it could be implemented in [chatmail core](https://github.com/chatmail/core), which would make it available in all [chatmail clients](https://chatmail.at/clients).
+[Autocrypt v2](https://autocrypt2.org), scheduled for full implementation in 2026, will provide reliable deletion (forward secrecy) through automatic key rotation.
+This approach is specified in the [Autocrypt v2 OpenPGP Certificates](https://datatracker.ietf.org/doc/draft-autocrypt-openpgp-v2-cert/) draft.

 ### Does Delta Chat support Post-Quantum-Cryptography? {#pqc}

-No, not yet.
+Not yet, but it's coming with [Autocrypt v2](https://autocrypt2.org).

+[Autocrypt v2](https://autocrypt2.org), scheduled for full implementation in 2026, will bring post-quantum resistant encryption to protect against quantum computer attacks.
 Delta Chat uses the Rust OpenPGP library [rPGP](https://github.com/rpgp/rpgp) which supports the latest [IETF Post-Quantum-Cryptography OpenPGP draft](https://datatracker.ietf.org/doc/draft-ietf-openpgp-pqc/).
-We aim to add PQC support in [chatmail core](https://github.com/chatmail/core)  after the draft is finalized at the IETF in collaboration with other OpenPGP implementers.
+The implementation is specified in the [Autocrypt v2 OpenPGP Certificates](https://datatracker.ietf.org/doc/draft-autocrypt-openpgp-v2-cert/) draft.

 ### How can I manually check encryption information?